Please ensure Javascript is enabled for purposes of website accessibility

 America was, not all that long ago, the world’s top producer of rare earths with its mine in Mountain Pass, California - now owned by MP Materials (MP), one of the better-known rare earth stocks.

-Over the past few decades, China has become the Saudi Arabia of rare earths as the country’s low-cost labor and lax environmental standards allowed it to produce 75% of the world production of rare earth oxides.
+Over the past few decades, China has become the Saudi Arabia of rare earths as the country’s low-cost labor and lax environmental standards allowed it to produce 70% of the global production of rare earth oxides.
 The real value of these rare earth elements is their unique electrical and magnetic properties that allow for miniaturization and much lighter, stronger, resilient, and efficient components.

 The Japanese refer to them as “industrial vitamins” and the “oil of the 21st century.”